niplav/site/about.md

 I decided to start writing down my ideas, collecting older texts and reviewing them to see what was still valuable and what was useless.

-My decision to solidified by [guzey 2019](https://guzey.com/personal/why-have-a-blog/) and a question on [/r/slatestarcodex](https://old.reddit.com/r/slatestarcodex/comments/ab3ry1/whats_the_bottleneck_to_more_things_like_slate/):
+My decision to start a website was solidified by [guzey 2019](https://guzey.com/personal/why-have-a-blog/) and a question on [/r/slatestarcodex](https://old.reddit.com/r/slatestarcodex/comments/ab3ry1/whats_the_bottleneck_to_more_things_like_slate/):